 We believe our success to date has been substantially dependent on our executive management team.
 In addition, our unique model relies upon the Presidents of our separate Bank divisions, particularly in light of our decentralized management structure in which such Bank divisions have significant local decision-making authority.
-The unexpected loss of any of these persons could have an adverse effect on our business and future growth prospects.
+The unexpected loss of any of these persons could have an adverse effect on our business, financial condition, results of operations, and future growth prospects.